Pop-up grocery store coming to Austin with a mix of local, hard-to-find products

 Many of the products are gluten-free, vegan, vegetarian, organic, non-GMO, low-sugar, nut-free, preservative-free, refined sugar-free and/or women-owned.
 Sour Duck Market has signed on to provide fresh bread in the store.
 Five percent of proceeds will go to All Together ATX.

-Schildt recently launched a Pop Up Grocer Box, which allows customers to order a box for delivery ($60) that includes a mix of grocery, home and body care products, with 10% of proceeds going to Feeding America.
+Schildt recently launched a Pop Up Grocer Box, which allows customers to order a box for delivery ($60) that includes a mix of grocery, home and body care products, with 10 percent of proceeds going to Feeding America.

-“Pop Up Grocer is in a unique position to provide both an essential service — groceries for the local area — and essential feelings — happiness and a sense of normalcy,” the company said in a release.
+“Pop Up Grocer is in a unique position to provide both an essential service —groceries for the local area — and essential feelings — happiness and a sense of normalcy,” the company said via release.

 Store organizers are taking cautionary measures, including having hand sanitizer and face masks available for customers and a limit of no more than four customers in the store at a time.

 The store will be open from 10 a.m. to 7 p.m.
-June 5 through June 28, and customers also can make an appointment for individual shopping between 9 a.m. and 10 a.m. each day.
+June 5 through June 28, and customers can also man an appointment for individual shopping between 9 a.m. and 10 a.m. each day.

-For more information or to schedule an appointment to shop, go to popupgrocer.co.
+For more info or to schedule an appointment to shop, go to popupgrocer.co.